alexzin1331/test-task1/README.md

   4) Within each token, a redis set is implemented for accelerated sampling of the nearest date from cache
 - Storage is covered by tests
 - An index has been created for accelerated sampling from PostgreSQL: CREATE INDEX idx_currencies_coin_timestamp ON currencies (coin, timestamp);
-- The implementation of the receipt turned out to be quite difficult due to the peculiarities of the names of cryptocurrencies in the kraken api (data is parsed through the API and a map is created that matches the name of the familiar token name and the name in the API)
+- The implementation of the receipt turned out to be quite difficult due to the peculiarities of the names of cryptocurrencies in the kraken api (data is parsed through the API and a map is created that matches the name of the familiar token name and the name in the API) (the whole code consists of unmarshal and typecasting.)